October 22, 2021 — March 6, 2022

 In 2018, The Corning Museum of Glass issued an open call for submissions to artists and designers from around the world, asking for works made in the previous three years.
 Anyone working in glass could apply from the novice hobbyist to the most famous artists—all were given equal consideration.
 More than 1,400 individuals, collaborators, and companies submitted nearly 4,000 images of work.
 The Corning Museum of Glass then asked the curatorial panel to review and choose 100 artworks that best represented a diverse approach to glass working today.

 New Glass Now is the third iteration of a groundbreaking exhibition series.
 The two prior exhibitions, Glass 1959 and New Glass: A Worldwide Survey in 1979, catalyzed major changes in the glass field.
 The Renwick Gallery hosted New Glass: A Worldwide Survey in 1980.
 Today, as the Renwick continues to keep with the pulse of contemporary glass in the United States, New Glass Now once again highlights the dynamic, global field as it is today.

 New Glass Now has been organized by The Corning Museum of Glass, Corning, New York.
-The presentation at the Renwick Gallery is made possible by generous support from the Alturas Foundation, and the Crown Equipment Exhibitions Endowment.
+The presentation at the Renwick Gallery is made possible by generous support from the Alturas Foundation, Art Alliance for Contemporary Glass, Crown Equipment Exhibitions Endowment, and Jacqueline B. Mars.